By Alastair Green, Vice-chair LDBC, and author of the GQL Manifesto.

 Towards a GQL TCK

-More is in the works: we have begun work on a Test Compatibility Kit, modelled on the the openCypher TCK, but that’s a big job.
+More is in the works: we have begun work on a Test Compatibility Kit, modelled on the openCypher TCK, but that’s a big job.

 We need and welcome active contributions to all these community efforts.